-- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Unscrew the four screws at the bottom of your computer.
+- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Unscrew the five screws at the bottom of your computer.

-- 5 Slide the LCD lock lever and lift the cover. - 6 Slide the keyboard toward the LCD display, then lift it away slightly. - 7 Lift the keyboard from the LCD display side, then gently turn it over the touchpad.
+- Slide the LCD lock lever and lift the cover. - 6 Slide the keyboard toward the LCD display, then lift it away slightly. - 7 Lift the keyboard from the LCD display side, then gently turn it over the touchpad.
 Be careful not to detach the cable when lifting the keyboard.

-Remove the existing memory module.
+- 8 Remove the existing memory module. - 9 Remove the new memory module from its packaging. - 10 Install the memory module.
+Be careful not to touch the other components on the motherboard.

-- 9 Remove the new memory module from its packaging. - 10 Install the memory module.
-Be careful not to touch the other components on the motherboard. - □ Slide the memory module into the slot. - □ Snap the connectors into place when the board is correctly seated.
+- Slide the memory module into the slot.
+Depending on the configuration of your notebook, the number of available slots can vary. - Snap the connectors into place when the board is correctly seated.